VandanC/Neuramonks_Assignment/README.md

 ### Notes:

 - Ensure that you have the necessary  credentials for accessing the Google Gemini API services used in the application.
+- Currently, only ';' separated CSVs are supported